 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth.
-Every registered adult leader is required to take Youth Protection Training every two years.
-It's online and takes less than 45 minutes to complete.
+Every registered adult leader is required to take Youth Protection Training and must be valid for at least one year prior to annually renewing membership.
+Training is online and takes less than 45 minutes to complete.

 If you have any questions regarding Youth Protection training please contact our Youth Protection Champion Jason Ball at MrJasonBall@gmail.com.